spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/marketplace/install-the-marketplace-merchant-commission.md

 {% endinfo_block %}

-4. Prepare order state machines for the Merchant Commission process
+4. Prepare order state machines for the Merchant Commission process.

-{% info_block infoBox "Info" %}
+{% info_block infoBox "" %}

 In this step, you can customize your order state machine to charge the Merchant Commission commissions.
 We will prepare the `DummyPayment` and `MarketplacePayment01` state machine for the Merchant Commission process.

 {% endinfo_block %}